rubenhorne/ic-issues/README.md

 #### Low impact

 Generally applications that ride on top of the Internet Computer.
+Though the proper functioning of applications is the purpose of the Internet Computer, we are more focused on issues that relate to the base layer protocols themselves.

 ### Time to Implement